PrefectHQ/prefect/docs/concepts/filesystems.md

 ## SMB

 The `SMB` file system block enables interaction with SMB shared network storage.
 Under the hood, `SMB` uses [`smbprotocol`](https://github.com/jborean93/smbprotocol).
 Used to connect to Windows-based SMB shares from Linux-based Prefect flows.
+The SMB file system block is able to copy files, but cannot create directories.

 `SMB` properties include: